vmpyre/solana-handbook/docs/handbook/chapter4/account-compression-program.md

 ## Merkle Tree

-A merkle tree is a data structure that organizes data into a tree-like form.
+A Merkle tree is a data structure that organizes data into a tree-like form.

 - Each **leaf node** inside this tree represents a hash of some data.
 - Each **non-leaf node** represents a hash of its child nodes.

 The root is a compact representation of all data stored in the tree.
 Merkle trees allows us to easily verify integrity of the data without having to store all of it on-chain.

-!!! info

-    The account compression program uses a special type of merkle tree called [concurrent merkle tree](https://spl.solana.com/account-compression/concepts).

 ??? note "Tree Terminology"